-To continue working at a regional level across the South-East to host a stakeholders and partners meeting Southeast Forum meeting three times a year.
+- Business plan presented at each LPC meeting with tracking of where actions are on or off track.
+Over 80% of actions marked as green.
+Items off track are raised to LPC members and mitigating actions agreed. - Annual skills audit undertaken.
+LPC members have attended available training dates according to their skills audit.
+CPSS team members provided with their individual development opportunities as identified in their performance plan. - All new members receive an induction training session with the CEO within the first two months of being appointed to the committee. - Joint meeting taken place with invited relevant external speakers. - Evidence of collaborative working available and shared annually with collaboration, sharing resources with Kent LPC, Thames Valley LPC and Hampshire & IOW LPC.
+To continue working at a regional level across the South East to host a stakeholders and partners South East Forum meeting twice a year.
 To publish a forward schedule of LPC meetings, including agenda topics, standing items, invited guests.
 Employees have received a performance development plan and appraisal.
-Support staff capacity by recruiting into a temporary Community Pharmacy Service Co-ordinator role.
-One SE Forum event hosted and managed by CPSS.
+Done SE Forum event hosted and managed by CPSS according to the schedule.
 Up to date LPC meeting schedule published on the CPSS website.
 Ratified minutes adding within 10 days following a LPC meeting.
 All employees have received a six monthly and end of year appraisal against their performance development plan.
-Successful recruitment and induction of the new Community Pharmacy Service Co-ordinator.
-Who is Responsible: Key links, assumptions, and risks: Chief Executive - Julia Powell Community Pharmacy Services Co-ordinator role recruited.
-Supported by Business Administrator - Michaela Cassar, Deputy Chief Officer - Marie Hockley, Service Development and Support Lead - Simran Johal
+Who is Responsible: Key links, assumptions, and risks: Chief Executive - Julia Powell Supported by Business Administrator - Michaela Cassar, Deputy Chief Officer - Marie Hockley, Service Development and Support Lead - Simran Johal